barentsen/tess-cutout-benchmark/README.md

 * What if a more powerful EC2 instance was used?
 What would the speed-up be when using e.g. 32 cores instead of the 4 provided by TIKE?
 * What if the astrocut function were implemented as an AWS Lambda service?
 * What if the astrocut cube files were available locally to the instance?
-* What if the astrocut cube files were converted to the `zarr` file format first, which provides native support for cloud-based cutouts.
+* What if the astrocut cube files were converted to the `zarr` file format first, which provides native support for cloud-based cutouts and may require less compute power on the client side.